 Please note that accepted manuscripts will be edited, often extensively, to convey the magazine's unique voice and to conform to our style.

 Design & Test is looking for succinct, practical, readable articles that will appeal to experts and nonexperts alike.

-Feature articles shouldn't exceed 5,000 words, including text, bibliography, and author biographies.
-Columns shouldn't exceed 2,500 words (minimum 1,500 words), including text, author biographies, and table text.
+Feature articles shouldn't exceed 5,000 words, including text, references, and author biographies.
+Surveys shouldn't exceed 10,000 words, including text, references, and author biographies.
+Columns shouldn't exceed 2,500 words (minimum 1,500 words), including text, references, and author biographies.
 Each figure and table is counted, on average, as 200 words.
 Any article that exceeds these word counts may be rejected automatically without going through the review process.
 Article titles shouldn't exceed nine words.
 This amounts to about 4,000 words of text and a maximum of five small to medium figures.

 Feature articles should contain no more than 12 references (30 for surveys) to other published works.
 Authors should include a References section at the end of their manuscript, with citations listed in numerical order following the sequence in which the works are cited in the text.
 Sidebars can contain additional references; these shouldn't duplicate any of the citations in the References section at the end of the article.
 Columns in Design & Test don't have a References section; a limited number of references may be included parenthetically in the text.
 Important websites mentioned in all feature articles and columns should be followed by the URL, in parentheses, upon first use.
 Each reference must include the author's name, the full title of the work, the publisher, the date of publication, and, in the case of articles or chapters within a work, inclusive page numbers.
 If page numbers aren't available or the work cited hasn't been formally published, a URL must be provided so that readers can access the work online.